 - Business planning and management

 - Staff recruitment, appointment, management and discipline (below SLT level)

 - The uses to which resources may be allocated (within the budget set by trustees)

 - Farm management, land husbandry and animal care

 - Implementation of policies set by the trustees

 Martin Cooper – Chair of Trustees

-Julie Cathcart – Curriculum and Quality
+Julie Cathcart – Vice Chair of Trustees/Curriculum & Quality

 Anne Pelling – Safeguarding and Care Quality